 More specifically, the Task aims to:

-- Aid decision makers in identifying and promoting implementation strategies that reflect local/regional context as well as corresponding developments in legislation and policies (WP3).
 Special focus will be placed on the implementation of the SDGs and energy-climate-land-water synergies in terms of agriculture/forestry and bioenergy integration.
-This includes addressing issues associated with land use intensification, LUC, as well as reclamation/improved use of marginal and degraded lands in the context of integrated land use planning in pursuit of Land Degradation Neutrality (LDN).
+This includes addressing issues associated with land use intensification, LUC, as well as reclamation/improved use of marginal and degraded lands in the context of integrated land use planning in pursuit of Land Degradation Neutrality (LDN)

 Objectives WP1 - Metrics, methods, and tools for assessing climate change effects of bioenergy